nicole-russack/NicoleRussack/hw1/README.md

   - Find the sum of a row or colum
   - Copy a row or colum to another row or colum

+# How To Compile and Run
+- With docker compile using Make
+- Run using ./spmat-test